"Is the Truth Worth Knowing?"

 Although THE OTHER MAN contains some redemptive, moral content with Peter forgiving his wife and Ralph, and even reconciling with his daughter, the movie’s sexual content and pagan elements keep the movie from being as wholesome and rewarding as it could have been.

+THE OTHER MAN is a fairly engaging drama about a middle-aged businessman named Peter, who appears to have a good marriage, but soon discovers a mysterious man wants to renew a past adulterous relationship with Peter’s wife, Lisa.
+Shocked, outraged and vengeful, Peter decides to hunt down the “other” man in order to learn the truth about the affair.
+He even goes so far as befriending the man and sending him emails pretending to be his wife.
+The game he plays culminates when Peter must decide whether he will hold onto his anger or forgive.
 THE OTHER MAN, despite a smaller budget, contains decent production values with fine acting.
 The plot seems a bit jumpy at times.
 Also, the actions of the characters aren’t always fully explained, which may indicate a need for better character development by the writers.
 The script is also ultimately ambiguous as to whether the wife regretted her adulterous affair, although it’s clear she wants her husband to discover the truth eventually.
 The movie has redemptive, moral content, including forgiveness and reconciliation, but its sexual content and pagan elements keep it from being more wholesome.